How many vacations days do you have ?!

 Now I know it’s your vacation, and you don’t want to get up early.
 But you need to trust me on this again, force yourself out, and go see as much as possible.
 You can marvel at The Colosseum and explore The Roman Forum, while the average tourist is still eating its breakfast.

 The earlier you get – the better is the chance to be one of the first visitors and have some of the most popular attractions in the world, just for yourself.
 I hate myself every time the alarm goes off, but the serenity moments after that are my most fonded travel memories.

 I’m not a fan of guided tours.
 To have someone ordering me around – giving me 20 mins to take pictures of the place is not my cup of tea.
 However, when my travel goals are far away from each other, guided tours with a driver are the only way I can what I need.
 For example, when I was in Thailand, I really wanted to see the White temple in Chiang Ray.
 I had three days planned in Chiang Mai but didn’t have another two spare ones, in my itinerary, to add Chiang Rai too.
 So I got a whole day tour from Chiang Mai to the golden triangle, which included the white temple in it.
 I had 30 minutes in it, but it was enough to marvel at its beauty and some of my most popular photos.

 Whenever I need a tour I check GetYourGuide.
 They have a variety of options everywhere around the world, booking is super easy, and I’ve always got whatever is listed in the offer.

 Bear in mind that traveling on a time-budget differs a lot from traveling on a budget.
 It’s a common thing for me to overspend on activities or transportation, just so I have the time to see everything I want.
 I have never regret any of my travels, and I’m sure you won’t too.

-That’s all from me, I hope you enjoy these travel tips!
+That’s all from me, I hope you can try to travel more now!